florentgiovannone/florentgiovannone/README.md

 ## Hi there 👋

-#About
-I am a Software engineer with expertise in Python, React, TypeScript, JavaScrip.
+#I am a Software engineer with expertise in Python, React, TypeScript, JavaScrip.
 Proficiency in design tools like Figma and experience with both SQL (PERN) and NoSQL (MERN) technology stacks.

  I also have knowledge in CSS frameworks such as Bulma, Bootstrap, and Tailwind.